-U.S. bound foreign national travelers will either need an ESTA or visa.
-Determining the traveler’s need for either form of travel authorization will depend on a few factors.
+Determining the traveler’s actual need for either form of travel authorization will depend on a few factors.

 If you are seeking to visit the United States for tourism, visiting friends or family, business, transit, medical or other similar short-term purpose, you should determine if you are eligible for ESTA.
-Applying for ESTA is a much more simple and straightforward application process in that the application for the travel authorization can be completed online.
-You can check your ESTA eligibility by visiting the following link to see if you hold a passport from one of the 38 visa waiver countries: https://www.official-esta.com/requirements-for-esta
+Applying for an ESTA can be performed online.
+You can check your ESTA eligibility to see if you hold a passport from one of the 40 Visa Waiver Program countries.

 There are additional factors such as medical, criminal, immigration and travel history which impact an applicant’s ability to obtain an ESTA.
 For the most current information on these eligibility questions, visit official-esta.com/apply and view the current eligibility questions at the lower part of the form.

-Travel Circumstances - An approved ESTA is only required for travelers entering the United States by sea or air, and thus is not needed for those arriving by land from Canada or Mexico.
+Travel Circumstances - An approved ESTA is required for travelers entering the United States by land, sea or air.

-A B1 Business Visa can be used to attend meetings, conduct negotiations or settle an estate.
-The ‘business’ activity conducted by the foreign national must be allowable in that the applicant should generally not receive income from a U.S. source whilst travelling on a B2 Business Visa.
-The B1 Business Visa can be used for stays of up to 180 days per visit and is usually issued for a period of 10 years, however this may vary depending on the applicants personal circumstances.
+A B-1 Business Visa can be used to attend meetings, conduct negotiations or settle an estate.
+The ‘business’ activity conducted by the foreign national must be allowable in that the applicant should generally not receive income from a U.S. source whilst travelling on a B-1 Business Visa.
+The B-1 Business Visa can be used for stays of up to 180 days per visit and is usually issued for a period of 10 years, however this may vary depending on the applicant's personal circumstances.

 Those who are ineligible for a Visa Waiver are transiting through the U.S. onward to another destination will need to apply for a C-1 Transit Visa.
 Those wishing to work, invest, study or perform other activities lawfully in the United States, regardless of their duration of visit or ESTA eligibility, should seek more information on the relevant visa type most suitable for their needs.